 You need to demonstrate the conditions for all family members, whereby you must show sufficient financial means for yourself and for all the family members whom you intend to reunite.

 How much do sufficient financial means for family members amount to?

-Means for family members are demonstrated by the same weighting as for determining financial social assistance.
+Means for family members are demonstrated by the same weighting as for determining financial social assistance as shown below:

-Example: a foreigner reuniting an unemployed wife and a minor child must provide the means for himself (weight 1), for his wife (weight 0.57) and for the child (weight 0.76).
-The basic amount of minimum income (weight 1) is subject to change and currently amounts to.
+Example: a foreigner, working more then 128 hours per month, reuniting an unemployed wife and a minor child must provide the means for himself (weight 1.56), for his wife (weight 0.57) and for one child (weight 0.76).
+The amount of basic minimum income (weight 1) is subject to change and currently amounts to: HERE.